Pamela Barnett, TLC, 1-8761, email@example.com

 Dolores Zygmont, CHP, 2-3789, firstname.lastname@example.org

-The Course and Teaching Evaluation Committee is a joint faculty, staff and student committee charged with advising the President and Provost about matters related to the evaluation of teaching at the University, particularly regarding Student Feedback Forms (SFFs) and the implementation of the university's policy on course and teaching evaluations: http://policies.temple.edu/getdoc.asp?policy_no=02.78.14.
+The Student Feedback Forms Committee is a joint faculty, staff and student committee charged with advising the President and Provost about matters related to the evaluation of teaching at the University, particularly regarding Student Feedback Forms (SFFs) and the implementation of the university's policy on course and teaching evaluations: http://policies.temple.edu/getdoc.asp?policy_no=02.78.14.
 The Committee formulates studies and evaluates data on the evaluation of teaching and makes recommendations regarding the methods, approaches, assessment documents and logistics related to course and teaching evaluations.

 Faculty committee members are appointed by the Faculty Senate Executive Committee.
 Staff members are appointed by the Provost.